cesaraustralia/Dispersal.jl/docs/src/index.md

 PoissonInwardsPopulationDispersal
 ```

-## Partial Neighborhood Models
+## Partial Neighborhood Rules

-Neighborhood model that only operate on non-zero cells, dispersing outwards.
+Partial neighborhood rules that disperse outwards to the neighborhood
+when local populations exist.

 ```@docs
 AbstractOutwardsDispersal